llkaze/huoma/README.md

 # huoma

-Firefox policies.json and user.js based on BetterFox and arkenfox guide
+Personal firefox policies.json and user.js based on BetterFox and arkenfox guide